Marion-Artigaut/Quiz_visualisation_Sankey/README.md

 # Sankey visualisation of Moodle quiz responses

-> Turning quiz data into actionable insight using Moodle or Inspera response data.

 ---

 ## About

-This repository supports the UNSW *Teaching News You Can Use* video created by **Marion Artigant**, School of Civil and Environmental Engineering, UNSW Sydney.
+This repository supports the UNSW *Teaching News You Can Use* video created by **Marion Artigant**, School of Civil and Environmental Engineering.

 This project provides .ipynb codes to visualise student responses from online quizzes (Moodle and/or Inspera) as Sankey flow diagrams from online quizzes, to help educators quickly identify: